-The gcp:gkehub/featureIamBinding:FeatureIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for GKE Hub features, controlling which identities can access feature resources.
-This guide focuses on two capabilities: authoritative role binding (managing all members for one role) and non-authoritative member addition (adding one member at a time).
+The gcp:gkehub/featureIamBinding:FeatureIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for GKE Hub features, controlling which identities can access specific features.
+This guide focuses on two capabilities: authoritative role binding (managing all members for one role) and incremental member addition (adding one member at a time).

-IAM bindings reference existing GKE Hub features by project, location, and name.
+IAM bindings reference existing GKE Hub features and require project and location identifiers.
 The examples are intentionally small.
-Combine them with your own GKE Hub feature infrastructure and identity management strategy.
+Combine them with your own GKE Hub feature resources and identity management strategy.

 Grant a role to multiple members at once

-When managing access to GKE Hub features, you often need to grant the same role to multiple users, service accounts, or groups.
-FeatureIamBinding manages all members for a single role as a unit, replacing any existing members for that role.
+Teams managing GKE Hub features often need to grant the same role to multiple users, service accounts, or groups simultaneously.

 import * as pulumi from "@pulumi/pulumi";